systopia/funding/docs/administration/installation.md

 Set up a CiviMRF profile under `/admin/config/cmrf/profiles` or edit the default profile:

 - The Site Key can be found in your civicrm.settings.php
-- The URL is something of the form [https://example.org/civicrm/ajax/rest]()
 - Insert the API Key you just created.

 [Optional] Activate **CiviMRF Call Report** at `/admin/modules`.